-The Resilience in Leadership Initiative at CTS is unique in that it is designed to provide a full ecology of support for ministry leaders serving under-resourced and historically marginalized communities all over the United States.
+port for ministry leaders serving under-resourced and historically marginalized communities all over the United States.
 Program participants, referred to as RELI Fellows, are matched into regional communities called cohorts.
 Together, participating program Fellows and Mentors address the personal and professional challenges of ministry, while taking advantage of RELI programming addressing administrative leadership skills in the context of under-resourced congregations and bi-vocational service.